This guide was last updated in December 2020.

 It also recently opened the Gama Goat Building, named after the six-wheel Army vehicles that were built inside during the 1960s and 70s.
 Now, it houses Class A office space, four food stalls (three of which are open), a boutique gym, and more.

-All open shops are implementing social distancing inside and were already asking patrons to wear masks even before they were required statewide.
+Covid changes: All open shops are implementing social distancing inside and require patrons to wear masks.

 The district is equipped for outdoor seating, though.
 Shrum says that’s a big advantage in the midst of a pandemic.